Code of conduct

 - Every student has a reason to work hard and push themselves to achieve greater things.
 Simply ‘passing’ or getting by isn’t the aim, we expect a positive, determined, and aspirational attitude to your studies that informs the way you behave and think around the school.

 - Your attendance and punctuality to lessons is vital to your success.
 Be sure to schedule appointments after school or in the holidays.
-Always contact the post-16 office to authorise an absence with at least 24 hours’ notice.
+Always contact the Sixth Form office to authorise an absence with at least 24 hours’ notice.
 Always leave home with plenty of time to spare.

 2. We work together: so we collaborate with staff and students